Garden Animal Pest Control

 Poison Baits: While you almost never see the dead rodent, manufacturers claim these poison baits are very effective.
 Your proof, is a decline of rodent activity.
 If you do not want to deal with disposal of the carcass, this may be the answer for you.
-Also note, these poisons are not good for the environment or your health.
+Poison bait is not good for the environment, or your health.
 If you use them, do not put them inside a vegetable garden.
-Very importantly, keep it out of reach of young Gas Bombs: A gas bomb can be effective in eliminating rodents.
+Very importantly, keep it out of reach of young children and pets.
+Gas Bombs: A gas bomb can be effective in eliminating rodents.
 Like poisons, it is not environmentally friendly and you usually don't see the results.
-It takes work to set up, and is only effective if the rodents are There are a number of other methods.
-Some emit a high-pitched sound to chase Attacks from the air are the hardest to control.
+It takes work to set up.
+It is only effective if the rodents are There are a number of other methods.
+Some emit a high-pitched sound to chase Attacks by birds through the air are the hardest to control.
 Just about anything you use will have limited results.
 Cherry trees are popular targets, just as the fruit ripens.
 Pea plants and tender shoots of many plants are common targets too.
 Corn can be raided by crows, Blue Jays and other birds.
 Sunflowers are popular of many birds, especially the widely popular Cardinals.
-The list On the other hand, gardeners often grow fruits and vegetables which attract song birds.
+On the other hand, gardeners often grow fruits and vegetables which attract song birds.
 Those same beautiful birds that grace your bird feeder, also enjoy snacking on your garden.
-Some gardeners are really bird lovers in disguise, Here are some bird control and deterrence ideas:
+Many gardeners are actually bird lovers in Here are some bird control and deterrence ideas: